 for all $t=1,\ldots,d$.
 They first appeared in commutative algebra and entered the world of algebraic geometry via \cite{ES}.
-The existence and moduli space of Ulrich bundles provide great amount of information about the original variety.
-For example, in the case when $X$ is a smooth hypersurface, the existence of Ulrich bundles is equivalent to the fact that $X$ can be defined set-theoretically by a linear determinant\cite{Beau}.
-Inspired by \cite{Ku2}, Lahoz, Macr\`i and Stellari\cite{LMS}\cite{LMS2}, studied moduli spaces of Ulrich bundles on cubic threefolds and fourfolds using derived categories.
-In a recent paper\cite{CKL}, the moduli space of stable Ulrich bundles of rank $r$ were shown to be an open subscheme of moduli space of rank $r$ degree $2r$ vector bundles on $C$.
-We will see on $V_4$, (minimal) instanton bundles and Ulrich bundles of rank $2$ differ only by a twist of the very ample divisor $\cO_{V_4}(1)$.
-Thus they share the same moduli space and compactifications.
+The existence and the moduli space of Ulrich bundles provide great amount of information about the original variety.
+For example, in the case when $X$ is a smooth hypersurface, the existence of Ulrich bundles is equivalent to the fact that $X$ can be defined set-theoretically by a linear determinant \cite{Beau}.
+Inspired by \cite{Ku2}, Lahoz, Macr\`i and Stellari \cite{LMS}\cite{LMS2}, studied moduli spaces of Ulrich bundles on cubic threefolds and fourfolds using derived categories.
+In a recent paper \cite{CKL}, the moduli space of stable Ulrich bundles of rank $r$ was shown to be an open subscheme of the moduli space of rank $r$ degree $2r$ vector bundles on $C$.
+We will see that on $V_4$, the minimal instanton bundles and the Ulrich bundles of rank $2$ differ only by a twist by $\cO_{V_4}(1)$.
+Thus they share the same moduli space and compactifications.\\

-Our first result shows that for minimal instantons on $V_4$, the instantonic condition is automatically satisfied. \begin{thm} Let $E$ be a stable rank $2$ vector bundle on $V_4$, with $c_1(E)=0$ and $c_2(E)=2$, then $H^1(V_4,E(n))=0$ for all $n\in \Z$.
-In particular, $E$ is a (minimal) instanton bundle. \end{thm}
+Our first result states that the stable rank 2 vector bundles on $V_4$ with Chern classes $c_1=0,c_2=2$ automatically satisfy the instantonic vanishing condition, and hence are minimal instantons. \begin{thm} Let $E$ be a stable rank $2$ vector bundle on $V_4$, with $c_1(E)=0$ and $c_2(E)=2$, then $H^1(V_4,E(n))=0$ for all $n\in \Z$.
+In particular, $E$ is a minimal instanton bundle. \end{thm}